OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 ### **3.2 Host to Kernel Interface**
 <div id="host_to_kern"></div>

-The host exchanges control signals with kernel with the help of an additional oneAPI ASP IP .
+The host exchanges control signals with kernel with the help of an additional oneAPI ASP IP <!-- TODO 2024.1 review location - provided as part of oneAPI Base Toolkit (Base Kit) installation-->.
 The control signals coming from the host are on a different clock domain (PCIe clock) while the kernel runs on different clock frequency .
 The *Kernel Interface* IP handles the clock domain crossing for these control signals as well as handles communication with kernel CSR, interrupts and generates the reset for oneAPI kernel.
 All oneAPI ASP designs must instantiate *Kernel Interface* IPs to ensure the kernel functions correctly.

 #### **3.2.1 Kernel Interface**